Biobased Plastics

 Commission Implementing Regulation (EU) 2026/270 Imposes Provisional Anti-Dumping Duties on 1,4-Butanediol Imports From China, Saudi Arabia and the US

-The EU has imposed provisional anti-dumping duties on 1,4-Butanediol (BDO) imports from China, Saudi Arabia, and the US, effective February 6, 2026.
-Manufacturers in the plastics, automotive, and electronics sectors should prepare for increased supply chain costs and potential sourcing shifts for this critical chemical intermediate.
+The EU has imposed provisional anti-dumping duties on 1,4-Butanediol imports from China, Saudi Arabia, and the US as of February 2026.
+Downstream manufacturers in plastics, automotive, and electronics must anticipate significant cost increases and potential supply chain disruptions for this essential chemical intermediate.

 eur-lex.europa.euEuropean UnionEuropean UnionChinaChinaSaudi ArabiaSaudi ArabiaUnited StatesUnited States